 The Mount Eliza Ashram is a thriving spiritual resource that attracts seekers from around the world.
 Established in 1996, it is set on beautiful grounds on the Mornington Peninsula, Victoria, Australia.
 Sri Nityananda Ashram is a unique place for those seeking spiritual wisdom and inner solutions to life problems.
 A group of resident ‘ashramites’ live and work at the Ashram, devoting themselves to spirituality and helping run our activities and programs.
-The Ashram is located in Mount Eliza and is open to the public and welcomes everyone with love.
-See our weekly programs for more details.
+The Ashram is open to the public and welcomes everyone with love.

 The Mount Eliza Ashram is a resource for those seeking spiritual wisdom and inner solutions to life problems.
 The practice of meditation and Self-inquiry give new insight in the areas of career, relationship, health and spirituality.
-The teaching and practice of meditation is available through all of the courses offered including Satsang, Learn To Meditate and Self-inquiry groups.
+The Ashram offers a weekly schedule of programs including satsang, Learn To Meditate courses and Self-inquiry groups.
 As well as that, we also hold several Meditation Retreats and Kundalini Awakening Intensives a year.
 All of our courses and programs are a doorway into the practice of meditation and mindfulness.

-People live or visit Mount Eliza Ashram to practice meditation and yoga and to study spiritual philosophies like Kashmir Shaivism, Vedanta, and Self-inquiry, as taught by the great masters.
+People visit the Mount Eliza Ashram to practice meditation and yoga and to study spiritual philosophies like Kashmir Shaivism, Vedanta, and Self-inquiry, as taught by the great masters and ancient yogis.
 Seekers hear spiritual discourse and experience the Divine.
 It is a place where one realizes the highest potential of human life.

-The ashram is open to the public and welcomes everyone with love regardless of race, religion, gender or philosophical leanings.
-Through Ashram belongs to a Hindu lineage you do not have to consider yourself a Hindu to attend.
+The Ashram is open to the public and welcomes everyone with love regardless of race, religion, gender or philosophical leanings.
+Though The Ashram belongs to a Hindu lineage you do not have to consider yourself a Hindu to attend.
 Everyone can take a course or come to the programs.

 The Sri Nityananda Ashram serves three principal groups of people: the residents, the community of meditators and the general public.
 Some live locally and others travel from Melbourne and even interstate and internationally.